rrchirinosc/TollCalc/questions.md

 Please note that this is not an attempt to cheat on the test since the timestamps are clear and obviously I spent more than 4 hours to have the project as it it right now.

+Finally note that GetTax() is still not fixed.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!